 Natural sandalwood regeneration and recruitment may be encouraged by retaining trees capable of producing large quantities of viable seed (seed trees) in areas subject to take.
-Seed trees have a healthy crown; a stem diameter greater than 50mm; and are located in close proximity to other seed trees.
+Seed trees have a healthy crown, a stem diameter greater than 50mm, and are located in close proximity to other seed trees.
 The minimum take size required by the BC Regulations is in part set to preserve a growing stock of seed-bearing trees.

 Natural regeneration may occur in small creeks, tributaries or in locations where interrupted overland water flow allows seed to be dispersed and deposited.
 Locations where seed dispersing marsupials have (or are planned to be) re-introduced also provide opportunity for sandalwood to naturally regenerate.
+Informal reserves, i.e. locations within proposed harvest areas that are conducive to natural and planted regeneration with retention of seed trees and intensive threat management, can contribute as sandalwood conservation zones beyond the CAR reserve system.

-- a) DBCA will develop a sandalwood establishment strategy that: - i. identifies priority establishment locations; - ii. creates baseline sandalwood data to assess successes/failings of establishment projects and threat controls; - iii. includes sandalwood seeding and regeneration encouragement operations in joint management conservation programs with traditional owners; - iv. complies with sandalwood establishment as a licence condition provided for by the Sandalwood Licensing Guidelines; - v. retains seed trees as a licence condition provided for by the Sandalwood Licensing Guidelines; - vi. promotes seed orchard establishment to produce northern genetic group and other specific seed supplies; and - vii. considers sandalwood establishment in fauna re-introduction locations to renew localised natural sandalwood regeneration cycles; and provide a food source for re-introduced ground dwelling marsupials.
+- a) DBCA will develop a sandalwood establishment strategy that: - i. advises the sandalwood licence conditions of the Sandalwood Licensing Guidelines; - ii. acknowledges the FPC's sandalwood regeneration operations; - iii. identifies priority establishment locations that may include the CAR reserve system; - iv. creates baseline sandalwood data to assess successes/failings of establishment projects and threat controls; - v. applies appropriate processes and quantities that are scaled to the sandalwood landscape; - vi. forecasts sustained funding requirements; - vii. includes sandalwood seeding and regeneration encouragement operations in joint management conservation programs with traditional owners; - viii. requires sandalwood seeding outcome to be reported against targets; - ix. complies with tree retention conditions of the Sandalwood Licensing Guidelines; - x. promotes seed orchard establishment to produce northern genetic group and other specific seed supplies; and - xi. considers sandalwood establishment in fauna re-introduction locations to renew localised natural sandalwood regeneration cycles; and provide a food source for re-introduced ground dwelling marsupials.